Galactius/fpga-workflow-research/docs/techInfo.md

 While hobbyist or more budget-friendly physical FPGA and virtual FPGA solutions exist, developing an ASIC can be costly for non-business ventures and was thus not considered for this project.
 In my research, I made use of *Amazon Web Services'* (AWS) FPGA development platform and workflow, which uses AMD's Xilinx platform to develop virtual FPGA's and deploy them to a cloud-based FPGA through AWS's F1 instances.
 For more information about using AWS for FPGA development, refer to the [AWS-FPGA github repo](https://github.com/aws/aws-fpga).

 As previously mentioned, we will be using AMD's Xilinx platform to develop and deploy FPGA code, however the actual Xilinx tool that we will be using is called "Vitis".
 While the AWS-FPGA github does describe other tools like "Vivado" or "SDAccel", each of these tools has a different workflow, as described in the [Development Environments](https://github.com/aws/aws-fpga#development-environments) section of the AWS-FPGA github.
-The main reason that we are using Vitis for this project is because Vivado and certain features of SDAccel (most importantly, OpenCL compatibility for acceleration) is built-into Vitis.
+The main reason that we are using Vitis for this project is because Vivado and certain features of SDAccel (most importantly, OpenCL compatibility for acceleration) are built-into Vitis.
 Vitis also seems to be the most up to date set of tools provided by Xilinx for Software Developers interested in accelerating code on FPGA's.
 Vivado is similar to Vitis, but was created for developers using hardware-level langauges (Verilog, VDHL).
 For more information regarding Vitis, Vivado, or other Xilinx tools, refer to the official [Xilinx Documentation](https://docs.xilinx.com/home) site.
 The Xilinx documentation goes into much further detail about how [Vitis](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Getting-Started-with-Vitis) works (which the AWS-FPGA github does not discuss).

 ## Setting up AWS